A combinatorial approach to scattering diagrams: Scattering diagrams of acyclic finite type

 We quickly review the definition of sortable elements and Cambrian fans, skipping over a lot of the combinatorics and geometry behind the definition.
 For more details, see for example \cite{sortable,camb_fan,typefree}.

 We continue the notation and background from Section~\ref{back sec}.
 An exchange matrix $B$ is \newword{acyclic} if there exists no cycle $i_0,\ldots,i_\ell=i_0$ of indices such that $b_{i_{k-1},i_k}>0$ for $k=1,\ldots,\ell$.
 In this case, the sign information in $B$ is encoded in a choice of a \newword{Coxeter element} $c$ of $W$.
-(A Coxeter element is the product of some permutation of $S$.)
+A Coxeter element is an element of $W$ that can be written as a product of the simple reflections $S$, with each simple reflection appearing exactly once.
+Thus we specify a Coxeter element by giving a total order on $S$.
 The exchange matrix $B$ determines a Coxeter element by multiplying the elements of $S$ in order so that $s_i$ precedes $s_j$ whenever $b_{ij}>0$.
 There may be more than one way of ordering $S$ subject to this requirement, but such orders give different expressions for the same element $c$.
 A simple reflection $s\in S$ is \newword{initial} in $c$ if one of these orderings has $s$ first, or equivalently if $s=s_i$ and $b_{ij}\ge0$ for $j=1,\ldots,n$.
 Similarly $s$ is \newword{final} in $c$ if it is last in one of these orderings.
 If $s$ is initial or final in $c$ then $scs$ is also a Coxeter element.
 Furthermore, $s$ is initial in $c$ if and only if $s$ is final in $scs$.

 A \newword{word} for $w\in W$ is an expression $a_1\cdots a_k$ for $w$ with $a_i\in S$ for all $i$.
 The \newword{length} $\ell(w)$ of $w$ is the smallest $k$ for which a word $a_1\cdots a_k$ exists for $w$, and a \newword{reduced word} for $w\in W$ is a word $a_1\cdots a_{\ell(w)}$ for $w$.